smeglan/companies-scraper-example/README.md

 # companies-scraper-example
-An example of a scraper made for a test work using cheerio js
+An example of using scraper library made for a test work using cheerio js